Radiation enteritis care at Mayo Clinic

 Advanced diagnosis and treatment

-The range of treatments offered to people with radiation enteritis includes supportive care to treat signs and symptoms, surgery to remove a portion of the intestine, and a variety of options to improve nutrition while your intestine heals.
+The range of treatments offered to people with radiation enteritis includes supportive care to treat symptoms, surgery to remove a portion of the intestine and a variety of options to improve nutrition while your intestine heals.

 Nationally recognized expertise

-Mayo Clinic doctors have extensive experience diagnosing and treating radiation enteritis.
+Mayo Clinic experts have extensive experience diagnosing and treating radiation enteritis.
 Each year, nearly 100 people with radiation enteritis receive care at Mayo Clinic.

 Costs and insurance